Workers’ Compensation for Off-Site Injuries

-The Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder, have been serving injured North Carolina workers and their families for more than 15 years.
+The Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder, have been serving injured North Carolina workers and their families for more than 15 years.
 Our skills and experience can help you to choose the best way to pursue the financial compensation that you are due for your injury.
 Contact us at (252) 222-0227 to speak directly with an attorney.

 General Workers’ Comp Guidelines